naveengampala/Coding-Interview-Java/README.md

 	- Print bottom view of a binary tree
     - Check if two binary trees are identical or not – Iterative and Recursive
     - Inorder Tree Traversal – Iterative and Recursive
+    - ## In-place convert a binary tree to its sum tree